postmodern/sketches/README.txt

 == LICENSE:

-Sketches - A Ruby library for live programming.
+Sketches - A Ruby library for live programming and code reloading.

 Copyright (c) 2009 Hal Brodigan (postmodern.mod3 at gmail.com)